MaBecker/ub.js/README.md

 - Run "git clone https://github.com/ub-js/ub.js.git" in terminal or command prompt
 - Navigate to the directory you saved ub to and run "npm install" in terminal or command prompt

-### Installing Bunyan for logging

-Bunyan is a logging helper and used by ub to format its output.
-Installation isn’t necessary, but to correctly format the output you may want to install Bunyan globally using "npm install -g bunyan".

 ## Initial setup

 Copy the *config.example.json* to *config.json*.
 This contains all the plugins that the Hub will load, see the full documentation for more details.